-23. Please indicate which of the following factors have hindered the implementation of direct payments within the local authority.
-Please tick to indicate if this factor has been an unhelpful factor, an important hindering factor or a critical hindering factor.
-If the item has not hindered implementation, please do not put a tick against it.
-Add any other factors not included in the list at the end.

-Unhelpful factor lmportant hinderng factor Insufficient leadership within local authority Lack of local political support for direct payments Underdeveloped direct payments support scheme Inadequate training and support for front line staff Concern about managing direct payments among service users and carers Lack of demand from service users and carers for direct payments Lack of accessible information on direct payments for service users and carers Weak local voluntary sector National legislation, policy and guidance Difficulties with the availability of people to work as personal assistants Resistance to direct payments among staff Lack of ring-fenced budget for direct payments Competing priorities for policy implementation Lack of targeted support within the direct payments support service to promote / assist take up of direct payments within specific service user groups Lack of support from the National Centre for Independent Living (NCIL) Incongruence of direct payments policy with other LA duties Inflexibility of commissioning strategy Other factor(s) Other factor(s)
+local auth critical hii ority.
+Pleas ndering fac se tick to in tor.
+If the it lowing factors have hindered the implementation of direct payments within the dicate if this factor has been an unhelpful factor, an important hindering factor or tem has not hindered implementation, please do not put a tick against it.
+Add any the list at the end.
+Important hinderng Critical hindering ie list at the Chu. factor factor and the second of the second o Insufficient leadership within local authority Lack of local political support for direct payments Underdeveloped direct payments support scheme Inadequate training and support for front line staff Concern about managing direct payments among service users and carers Lack of demand from service users and carers for direct payments Lack of accessible information on direct payments for service users and carers Weak local voluntary sector National legislation, policy and guidance Difficulties with the availability of people to work as personal assistants Resistance to direct payments among staff Lack of ring-fenced budget for direct payments Competing priorities for policy implementation Lack of targeted support within the direct payments support service to promote / assist take up of direct payments within specific service user groups Lack of support from the National Centre for Independent Living (NCIL) Incongruence of direct payments policy with other LA duties Inflexibility of commissioning strategy Other factor(s) Other factor(s) ny further o comments you have on the implementation and development of direct payments ithin your local authority.
+Please continue on extra sheets and attach as required.